Code-Institute-Submissions/CobraKai/README.md

 * ## Signup.html

     * My submit button would not align into the center.
-I used dev tools to see if I could align it but I then had to align my parent DIV centrally and the button then [aligned](assets/images/submitbutton.png).
+I used dev tools to see if I could align it but I then had to align my parent DIV centrally and the button afterwards [aligned](assets/images/submitbutton.png).

    * Table layout from bootstrap did not work correctly when then scaled down to my mobile breakpoint.